Config Related

 ant.i:/foo/bar?/*

-# wildcards in ant expression:
+# wildcards in ant expressions:

 # '?' - used to match any single character